PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 axis rotation, dynamic metadata, quantization, fan-out slots, and output names are preserved; lowerer symbols remain compatibility wrappers.

+The final channel-last-input/channel-first-Pad repair also uses this indexed contract.
+It enumerates only `PAD`, `PADV2`, and `MIRROR_PAD` roots, retains the existing full static input/output/padding shape proof, rewires the selected Pad input through `ModelIRGraphIndex`, and inserts the required NHWC-to-NCHW Transpose differentially.
+Each successful insertion restarts from the updated index, preserving graph order without rebuilding producer/consumer maps or mutating the operator list directly.
+The late lowerer call supplies the active `LayoutState`, which is synchronized after newly materialized adapter tensors are added.

 The same Pad module owns the guarded
 `Transpose → Pad → Mul → Transpose → Add` NHWC propagation rewrite.
 It proves static broadcast compatibility, rotates Pad and rank-four Mul constants only